LingUaan/LingSieve/README.md

 Prerequisite
 ============

- - NVIDIA graphics card - works best with compute capabilities 3.7, 5.2, 6.1 and 7.0
+ - NVIDIA graphics card with driver >= 384.81 - works best with compute capabilities 3.7, 5.2, 6.1 and 7.0
    because of available quantities of registers and shared memory
  - a 64-bit host application and non-embedded operating system (Linux, Windows, macOS)
  - GPU memory: 1832MB ..
 2412MB depending on the range to be sieved